mszegedy/claccord/README.md

 Todo:

-- Make it maximally compatible with every keyboard layout by switching the backend to Xlib and using XKeyEvents to send keypresses instead.
+- Fix backend:
+  - Excise `evdev`, replace with custom Xlib C++ interface wrapped with `ctypes`
+  - Break up `claccord.py` into a server and client, and further break up both into libraries
-- Make the hashing on the key combos much faster.
+  - Develop better hashing for the key combos (maybe using keymasks)
-- Or instead, use keymasks to store key combos, not lists.
+- Add features:
+  - Add the option to switch between layouts using number keys
+  - Make one-key mode actually work
-- Allow an arbitrary number of sets of mode keys and char keys, or at least sets labeled A-Z rather than just M/U/L.
+  - Allow more sets of mode keys and char keys (currently 26 of each)
-- Allow switching of claccord layouts using the number keys.
-- Come up with a complete suite of presets that represent the typical use case, and not just my personal needs.
-Especially come up with a layout for IPA.
-- Write an install script.
-- Clean up a little.
+  - Make a set of standard layout files for different languages
+  - Add optional exception for one or more modifier keys (so that claccord plays nicely with things like i3)